How to read Russian

 Course for beginners: learn how to read Russian letters and words

-- learn to pronounce a new phrase: "Is there more muesli?
-No, I ate everything" in Russian.
+- learn to pronounce a new phrase: "Is there any muesli left?
+No, I ate it all" in Russian.

-- practise reading 3 new Russian consonants (щ, ь, ъ) and 1 vowel (ю) in different combinations.
+- practice reading 3 new Russian consonants (щ, ь, ъ) and 1 vowel (ю) in different combinations.

-Now that you know the Cyrillic alphabet and all the rules from the previous Reading Lessons let's make the final step to read Russian like a Russian!
-We are going to make a question: "is there anything left of...?"
-And they will answer us "no, I ate everything"
+Now that you know the Cyrillic alphabet and all the rules from the previous Reading Lessons.
+Let's take the final step to read Russian like a Russian!
+We will ask the question: "Is there any ...left?"
+And they will reply "no, I ate everything."

 This is how you say it in Russian: есть ещё мюсли? нет, я всё съел.